Test of $CP$ Invariance in Higgs Boson Vector-Boson-Fusion Production Using the $H\to\gamma\gamma$ Channel with the ATLAS Detector

-Several methods were developed to construct CP-odd observables that can distinguish CP violation contributions, e.g.\ in Refs.~\cite{HIGG-2019-13,CMS-HIG-20-006}.
-This study adopts the Optimal Observable~\cite{ALEPH:2004klc,OPAL:2000wbs,Davier:1992nw, Atwood:1991ka, Diehl:1993br} defined as $\OO =2\cdot\mathrm{Re(\mathscr{M}^{*}_{\mathrm{SM}} \cdot \mathscr{M}_{\mathrm{CP-odd}} ) } / {|\mathscr{M}_{\mathrm{SM} } |^{2} }$ to test the CP structure of the Higgs boson coupling to electroweak bosons in vector-boson-fusion (VBF) production.
-This method combines event-based information from a multidimensional phase space into a single CP-sensitive observable.
-In the SM, the \OO{} distribution is expected to be symmetric with a mean value of zero, and any asymmetrical effects would indicate contributions from the CP violation term, in the absence of rescattering by new light particles in loops~\cite{Brehmer:2017lrt}.
+Several methods were developed to construct \textit{CP}-odd observables that can distinguish \textit{CP} violation contributions, e.g.\ in Refs.~\cite{HIGG-2019-13,CMS-HIG-20-006}.
+This study adopts the Optimal Observable~\cite{ALEPH:2004klc,OPAL:2000wbs,Davier:1992nw, Atwood:1991ka, Diehl:1993br} defined as \begin{linenomath} \end{linenomath} to test the \textit{CP} structure of the Higgs boson coupling to electroweak bosons in vector-boson-fusion (VBF) production and combines event-based information from a multidimensional phase space into a single \textit{CP}-sensitive observable.

+The Optimal Observable is evaluated with the momentum fraction $x_{1}$ ($x_{2}$) of the initial-state parton from the proton moving in the positive (negative) $z$-direction (along the beam), and from the four-momenta of the Higgs boson and two VBF jets.
+At the reconstruction level, the momentum fractions are derived as $x_{1,2}^{\mathrm{reco}}=(m_{Hjj}\mathrm{e}^{\pm y_{Hjj}})/\sqrt{s}$ by exploiting energy and momentum conservations of the Higgs boson, which is built from the two selected photons, and the selected VBF jets.
+Here, $m_{Hjj}$ ($y_{Hjj}$) is the invariant mass (rapidity) of the Higgs boson and VBF jet system, and $\sqrt{s}$ represents the center-of-mass energy of the proton-proton collision.
+A detail description of the Optimal Observable calculation can be found in Ref.~\cite{HIGG-2018-14}.

+In the SM, the \OO{} distribution is expected to be symmetric with a mean value of zero, and any asymmetrical effects would indicate contributions from the \textit{CP} violation term, in the absence of rescattering by new light particles in loops~\cite{Brehmer:2017lrt}.
 For a given event, the matrix elements in the \OO{} definition are calculated using the four-momenta of the Higgs boson and the two forward VBF jets, and have no dependence on the decay mode of the Higgs boson.
 This method was first introduced in the $H \rightarrow\tau\tau$ analysis~\cite{HIGG-2018-14} by ATLAS and can be used in all Higgs boson decay channels.

-This Letter reports an analysis to test the CP invariance of the $HVV$ coupling by using the Optimal Observable method in the VBF $H\to\gamma\gamma$ channel, using the 139~\ifb{} of proton--proton ($pp$) collision data at $\sqrt{s}=13~\TeV$ recorded during 2015--2018 with the ATLAS detector.
-The VBF signal yield in \OO{} bins is extracted from a simultaneous fit to the diphoton invariant mass spectra split into the \OO{} bins, which is then used to determine the CP violation contributions to the $HVV$ coupling.
+This Letter reports an analysis to test the \textit{CP} invariance of the $HVV$ coupling by using the Optimal Observable method in the VBF $H\to\gamma\gamma$ channel, using the 139~\ifb{} of proton--proton ($pp$) collision data at $\sqrt{s}=13~\TeV$ recorded during 2015--2018 with the ATLAS detector.
+The VBF signal yield in \OO{} bins is extracted from a simultaneous fit to the diphoton invariant mass spectra split into the \OO{} bins, which is then used to determine the \textit{CP} violation contributions to the $HVV$ coupling.